1958 Imperial: Virgil Exner’s best shot at Cadillac

 The 1958 Imperial carried over its front-end sheetmetal but offered the most extensively restyled grille and bumper in Chrysler’s entire lineup.
 Was this because the Imperial had top priority as the automaker’s halo car (Old Car Brochures)?

-Note that the above photograph of the Imperial’s front end looks somewhat different than that of the featured car below, which was auctioned last week at the 44th Annual Show at LeMay Collections at Marymount.
-The bumper and grille appear to be mounted lower.
+Note that the above photograph of the Imperial’s front end looks somewhat different than that of the featured car below, which was auctioned a few years ago at a car show sponsored by the LeMay Collections at Marymount.
+If you look closely you can see how the bumper and grille are mounted lower than intended.

 1958 Imperial